 I worked the festival circuit (Earthdance, Harmony, Symbiosis, Burning Man) heavily from 2004 to 2016, doing deep work with those willing to instigate powerful life changes.
 Sharing unguardedly, allowing myself to put down being an expert and meet every client as a complete authority on their own experience was deeply humanizing.

 I did 5rhythms dance 40 – 50 times a year between 2004 and 2009, and was the resident bodyworker at Dance Jam > Dance Journey > Berkeley Ecstatic Dance from 2010 to 2015.
-I continue to work at NCDC Dance Camp.
+I began working at NCDC Dance Camp in 2010 and still do.
 Working with dancers has given me valuable experience with highly functional bodies.
-Working with these intelligent bodies was a natural extension of work with yogis and meditators, with the added feature of a population comfortable with deep emotional states.
+Working with these intelligent bodies was a natural extension of work with yogis and meditators, with the added feature of a population comfortable with deeply embodied states.

 Over 200 healing sessions at Center Camp, Burning Man, over twelve summers, starting in 2004, decisively redefined how I work: More honesty and more emotional connection mean more relaxation and more perceptual repatterning.
 Bond-strength created by consistently supportive verbal and touch-based communication seems more important than skill alone in creating safe experiences that unlock and realign us.
 Having truly precious people to work with each year refined my comfort in connecting deeply, and upgraded my integrity, attentiveness, and intuition in serving as a catalyst for others’ self-respect and authentic authority.